Assessing the COVID-19 Outbreak Jan 31

 The rate of spread is quite rapid in China, but in other places it’s been impeded by rapid and strenuous public health efforts to control it, which is encouraging.
 After years of watching similar situations, often in frustration, it’s really quite something to see the international community and national public health authorities go into action fairly quickly.

 Dr. Morse: They’re all known as coronaviruses since their appearance under the electron microscope is sort of crown-like.
-This coronavirus and SARS are closely related and are on the same branch of the family tree.
+COVID-19 and SARS are closely related and are on the same branch of the family tree.
 They’re sort of cousins.
 The main difference is that SARS and MERS were largely driven by healthcare-associated infections.
 In other words, most of the infections occurred in hospital or clinical settings, and many of the people infected were healthcare workers or hospital patients.
 Usually, those illnesses resulted from what we would call aerosol-generating events, in which a healthcare worker might accidentally inhale something that contained the virus.
 This particular coronavirus is spreading human to human; with SARS and MERS there was very little person-to-person transmission, making this a completely different sort of dynamic and explaining why it has spread so quickly – more like influenza.

 GLG: Are the border closures, flight restrictions, quarantine measures, and other steps nations have taken appropriate given what we know about the disease?

 Dr. Morse: Since this disease does spread readily, there is a case for imposing travel restrictions.
 Usually, travel restrictions only encourage people to find ingenious ways to get around them and for people not to report if they have a problem.
-I think at some point as we learn more about this coronavirus and get it under better control, we’ll probably see some loosening of restrictions, but we should maintain a high level of vigilance and disease control, especially at points of entry.
+I think at some point as we learn more about COVID-19 and get it under better control, we’ll probably see some loosening of restrictions, but we should maintain a high level of vigilance and disease control, especially at points of entry.

 GLC: What about the possibility of a vaccine?